bufbuild-ru/docs/docs/configuration/v2/buf-gen-yaml/index.md

 ### `override`

 **Optional.** Allows you to granularly override the file and field options that managed mode handles.
-Similar to `disable` rules, there are two types of `override` rules: field option or file option.For each `override` rule, you must provide an option and a valid value based on the option.
+Similar to `disable` rules, there are two types of `override` rules: field option or file option.

+For each `override` rule, you must provide an option and a valid value based on the option.
 You can then choose to set a path and/or module to filter the files that the `override` rule applies to.
-The rules are applied instead of managed mode's [default behavior](../../../generate/managed-mode/#default-behavior) unless an option or file has an applicable `disable` rule.For file option `override` rules, there are 4 possible keys:
+The rules are applied instead of managed mode's [default behavior](../../../generate/managed-mode/#default-behavior) unless an option or file has an applicable `disable` rule.

+For file option `override` rules, there are 4 possible keys:

 - `file_option` (required)
 - `value` (required)